 The MFY REMIX Prom 2021

-All The Hall's A Stage in this special event that brought young musicians from across the country back together for our most inclusive Prom ever.
+All The Hall's A Stage in this special event that brought young musicians from across the country back together for our most inclusive Prom ever, with over 72% of the groups performing taking part in MFY work for the first time.
 The Prom featured a creative project for up to 2,000 young people led by composer Tim Steiner, performances to support and encourage young musicians and music educators as they restart, rebuild and reboot live music making post-Lockdown, young people in presenter roles and a spectacular finale for all performers inspired by a video made in lockdown which featured on our National Festival video wall in July 2021.

 The Creative Project

 This bespoke creative project, which was rehearsed for the first time together on the day of the concert, involved up to 2,000 young people and was led by composer Tim Steiner.